Apply for a death certificate

 Cheques should be made payable to Births, Deaths and Marriages.

 Or you can apply in person or by mail:

 Download, complete and sign the form - Apply for a death certificate - PDF

 2. Supporting evidence

 Attach a copy of your proof of ID to your application

-In person – Complete the form and take it to the CBS Customer service Centre or a country Service SA location.
+In person – Complete the form and take it to the CBS Customer service Centre or a regional Service SA location.